mist64/cbmbus_doc/7 JiffyDOS.md

 We could consider the C64 and 1541 implementations the reference implementations, but this does come with problems.

-There are two sides to each step of this protocol: For example, the 1541 implementation might hold some wire state for 13 µs, and the C64 implementation might require it to be held for at least 7 µs.
-Should the numbers in the specification reflect the minimum hold times required to make the C64 implementation work, or the actual hold times of the 1541 protocol?

-It's all a question of what is required from a compatible reimplementation.
-If I implement JiffyDOS for a new device, I could write code that holds it for 7 µs.
-This will work with a C64 as the host, but may break with other host implementations that require a longer hold time than 7 µs, but work with the 1541, since it has a hold time of 13 µs.

-If I implement JiffyDOS for a new host, and the clock speed and instruction set make it impossible to read the value unless the hold time was at least 8 µs, the implementation would be in violation of the spec.
-But it would work with the 1541, and all other devices that hold it for at least 8 µs.

-The hold time that should therefore be written down in the specification is somewhere in the range of 7 µs and 13 µs in this example, which would require looking and more than just these two implementations.
-All JiffyDOS **host** implementations that we consider standards compliant should be looked at.
-For this case, this would give us the minimal hold time that works with all hosts.
-(For all cases where the host holds a wire and the device responds to it, we have to look at all JiffyDOS **device** implementations.)

-Nevertheless, for all numbers in the "Timing" section, only the C64 and the 1541 implementations have been looked at so far.
-The host implementations for the PAL VIC-20 (1.1 MHz) and the TED (1.77 MHz) should also be checked; the NTSC VIC-20 and the C128 run at the same clock speed as the C64, so the same timing can be assumed.
-Since all Commodore drives, their clones, and all CMD drives run at 1 or 2 MHz, their timing is probably identical with the 1541.

 In the timing tables, the hold times on byte send are usually 7 µs, and on byte receive, they are 1 µs: if the host puts data on a wire, it has to hold it for 7 µs for the device to be able to read it, but if the device puts data on a wire, it only has to hold it for 1 µs.
 Why is this?

 Let's look at an example of the C64 sending data to the 1541.
 It sets the "Go" signal for a certain amount of time.
 Then let's assume it puts new data onto the bus every 20 µs, counting from the beginning of the "Go" signal, and it holds the wire with the data for a certain amount of time as well.